osiyuk/glim/README.md

 It's possible to Live-Boot OpenELEC, but it needs 2 partitions
  * The FAT filesystem's label must be 'GLIM'
- * The second partition's filesystem label must be GLIM_DATA This can be tweaked as needed by editing inc-openelec.cfg.
+ * The second partition's filesystem label must be GLIMDATA This can be tweaked as needed by editing inc-openelec.cfg.

 Testing